DavidDexterCharles/3150_Project/README.md

 Research how Python code can be used in network programming.
 Develop a short question/answer game in several versions.
 The versions are: Java TCP, Java UDP, Python TCP, Python UDP.
 Produce a user manual to show how the different programs vary.
 Functionality of the developed programms should included added functionality and features in comparison to the Initial assignments 1 and 2.

 #Marking Scheme
-.Layout 2
+*Layout 2
-.Proper user manual 8 (How is the software to be executed.
+*Proper user manual 8 (How is the software to be executed.
 >Screenshots to be included)
 >Documentation 2
 >Fully working program demo 12